practicald2t/hackathon/README.md

 Here are various qualities you can should evaluate the output on:

 - **fluency** - Is the report without syntactical / grammatical errors and is it easily readable?
-- **semantic accuracy** - Is the report faithful to the input data?
-- **completeness** - Does the report contain all the features and data you wanted to include?
+- **semantic accuracy** - Is the report faithful to the input data, and does it contain all the attributes you wanted to include?
 - **consistency** - Is the system able to produce outputs consistently across various inputs?

 Here are several options on how to perform the evaluation: